- What is a colostomy?

 - To learn more

-Irrigating to have regular, controlled bowel movements is up to each person, but you should fully discuss it with your doctor or ostomy nurse before a decision is made.
-Your doctor or nurse will teach you how to irrigate your colostomy.
+Irrigation puts water into the colon through the stoma to help regulate bowel movements.
+Whether to irrigate is up to each person, but you should fully discuss it with your doctor or ostomy nurse before a decision is made.
+Your doctor or ostomy nurse will teach you how to irrigate your colostomy.
 The procedure may be a little different than what we describe here, depending on the experience of the person teaching you.

-Whether you will irrigate you colostomy and how you will do it depends on many factors, such as:
+Whether you will irrigate your colostomy and how you do it depends on many factors, such as:

 - The amount of active bowel you have left.